padiac/padiac.github.io/notes/learning-journal-ml-ai-foundations.md

-# Learning Journal: Machine Learning and AI Foundations
+# Machine Learning and AI Foundations

 Structured roadmap for the theory and engineering skills I am building across courses and books.